Find Accommodation in South Africa

-Forget about its name – there’s nothing cute or cuddly about the Otter Trail!
+There’s nothing cute or cuddly about the Otter Trail

 Still keen?
 Why wouldn’t you be?
 This hike has been touted as a life-changing experience.
 It’s not often you get to put your physical endurance to the test like this, And as far as introspection goes, the five days and four nights are bound to teach you a little bit more about who you — and your fellow hikers — are.